 There are plenty of hazards involved with skiing.
 All of these present the risk of injury to riders, so you do need to protect yourself.
 That’s where a good helmet comes in.

 When it comes to a helmet, you really don’t want to skimp out.
-There are various features that can help you tell a poor helmet from a great one.
+There are various features that can help you distinguish a poor helmet from a great one.
 The first thing you want to check is if the helmet has either an EN1077 or ASTM 2040-18 rating.
 Forget the rest.

 The most important aspect of a good ski helmet is the fit.
 For a helmet to do its job, it needs to fit closely to the head, while staying comfortable.
 Lightweight fits are also best.
 After that, look out for good ventilation that will keep your head cooler for longer.

 Another useful feature is goggle compatibility.
 Be sure to try your helmet on with your goggles before you buy.
 You want your goggles to sit flush against the top of your helmet, protecting your whole forehead and brow.

 These are some of the best helmets available at the moment: